A Lenten Invitation to Participate in Sacred Ground with the Diocese

 Additional Resources

 For the most part, all you need to participate in the program are an open heart and mind, internet connection, and a computer/phone/tablet.
 However, there are two books that participants are asked to purchase or borrow on their own.
-Books are available through the Grace Church Cathedral Gifts of Grace Bookshoppe (giftsofgrace@gracesc.org or 843-732-3019) or you may order from your favorite bookseller.
+The links to purchase from Amazon are included below, but books may be ordered from your favorite bookseller.

 Sacred Ground and The Episcopal Church